GreasyBacon/docker-compose/README.md

 # docker-compose

-Docker image with docker and docker-compose
+Docker image with docker and docker-compose.